 - File tax forms and paperwork on your behalf to comply with estate tax laws.

 - Represent you in all probate court proceedings.

 - Defend the validity of a last will and testament if someone decides to contest the will the deceased left behind.

 These are just some of the key tasks with which an attorney can assist an executor during the probate process.
 Our legal team can also help heirs or beneficiaries and will provide representation that is personalized to their needs.

 Getting Help From An Oklahoma City Probate Lawyer

 Parman & Easterday has represented many executors during the process of winding up the affairs of someone who has passed away.
 Our compassionate and knowledgeable legal professionals will ensure you fulfill your role as executor and help eliminate the stress of going through probate.

 To find out more about probate or what is involved with serving as en executor of an estate, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized advice on probate, estate planning and more.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized advice on probate, estate planning and more.
 Give us a call today if you are an executor, heir or beneficiary, or otherwise involved in probate.

 - Straight Answers From an Estate Planning Lawyer - May 25, 2023